ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 * [Account-Level Telephony Session Events](https://developers.ringcentral.com/api-reference/Account-Telephony-Sessions-Event)
 * [User-Level Telephony Session Events](https://developers.ringcentral.com/api-reference/Extension-Telephony-Sessions-Event)

-There are 3 general approaches you can use:

-### 1) Subscribe and Attempt for All Extensions
+### 1) Account-Level Subscription

-The most generic way to subscribe for events is to uses the account level events and attempt to subscribe for every

-The advantage of this approach is that your application will not miss any calls by being misconfigured, since it will attempt to subscribe for all calls.

-The disadvantages of this approach is that you will be making more API calls and, if there are a lot of API calls, will need to be within your Rate Limit Plan.
+Subscribing for events at the account level is recommended when you are subscribing for many extensions.
+This approach makes it much simpler to handle the number, and dynamic nature, of monitored users.

+You will need to maintain a list of extensions you have permission to monitor and then make Supervision API calls for call for a monitored user.

+Attempting to make Supervision Calls for users you do not have permissions for will result in errors.
+You can minimize errors but still capture callss from non-synced users by attempting to Supervise Calls for users that don't exist in your synced replica.

-### 2) Subscribe for All Extensions and Filter Events
+### 2) User-Level Subscription

+Subscribing for events at the user level is recommended wish you have a limited number of extensions to monitor from a large set.

+In this case, retrieve the list of extensions to be monitored firts, and then maintain subscriptions for just those extensions.

+### Retrieving Extension You can Monitor

-A way to limit the number of calls you subscribe for is to periodically sync the user extensions you have permissions to monitor by calling the Call Monitoring Groups API.
+You can retrieve a list of extensions your user can monitor by calling the Call Monitoring Groups API.

 ```
 GET /restapi/v1.0/account/accountId/call-monitoring-groups
 ```

-For each resulting group, call the Group Members API for the `groupId`:
+For each group in the response, call the Group Members API for the `groupId`:

 ```
 GET /restapi/v1.0/account/accountId/call-monitoring-groups/groupId/members
 ```

 This API returns a list of members in the `records` property.
 Each member has a `permissions` property which can be set to `Monitoring - User` (for supervisor) or `Monitored - User` (for agent).
-Collect the monitored user `extensionId` properties to uses in filtering telephony session eventss for calls you wish to monitor.

-Advantages of this approach is if you are monitoring few users relative to the total numer of users and if your application isn't optimized ot handle many inbound events.
-This will reduce the number of calls you attempt to supervise relative to the option above.

-Disadvantages include potentially misssing calls if your application fails to subscribe to relevant users.

-### 3) Subscribe for Specific Extensions

-The third approach is to use a similiar appraoch to the above to retrieve a lists of user extension ids to monitor and then update individual subscriptions for each.

-Advantages of this approach is if you are monitoring few users relative to the total numer of users.

-Disadvantages include potentially missing calls if your application fails to subscribe to relevant users.
+Filter the groups for ones your user is has the `Monitoring -User` permisssion and then collect all the `Monitored - User` extension ids for your list.

 ## Using the Call Supervision API